TimCve/smart-tv/README.md

 # smart-tv
-A DIY smart TV project
+A DIY smart TV project written with Python & Flask.
+Able to play YouTube videos through VLC media player.
+Controlled through sending http POST requests to the web server that will run on the computer which is connected to the TV.

 - Initialize a python virtual environment and install the following packages:
 ```